Arypn/-DS/ProjectPlan.md

 Together, these questions aim to uncover whether rising property values reflected genuine economic recovery or growing inequality between income and housing costs.

 Team
-This project is a collaboration between Alevtyna Rypninska and Seong [Last Name].
+This project is a collaboration between Alevtyna Rypninska and Seongwook Min.
 Working as a two-person team allows a clear division of responsibilities while maintaining accountability through a shared GitHub repository.
 Alevtyna Rypninska – Project Manager & Data Integration Lead:
  Alevtyna is responsible for coordinating the project timeline, organizing the GitHub structure, acquiring and cleaning the datasets, merging them by year, and documenting the data workflow to ensure reproducibility.

-Seong [Last Name] – Data Analysis & Visualization Lead:
+Seongwook Min – Data Analysis & Visualization Lead:
  Seong will perform exploratory data analysis, generate descriptive statistics and visualizations, carry out correlation and regression testing, and assist in interpreting and communicating findings in the final report.